rtoal/ple/docs/reinforcement/swift.md

 1. The two different kinds of properties are stored properties and ________________ properties.

-1. Suppose we had a struct called `Square` with a stored property called `side` representing its side length.
+1. Suppose we had a struct called `Square` with a stored property called `sideLength`.
 Define the computed property `area` (which can be read and written).

 1. How do we employ the shorthand syntax for read-only computed properties?
+(That is, what exactly is omitted?)

 1. Give a definition for a Swift enumeration of the additive primary colors `red`, `green`, and `blue`.